matuteiglesias/journal/content/Dev/2025-05-04_Refined_Schema_and_Parser_Design_for_AI_Message_An.md

 ## 📅 2025-05-04 — Session: Refined Schema and Parser Design for AI Message Annotation

 **🕒 17:20–18:25**
-**🏷️ Labels**: schema design, AI parsing, message annotation, workflow improvement, parser enhancements
+**🏷️ Labels**: Schema Design, Ai Parsing, Message Annotation, Workflow Improvement, Parser Enhancements
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to refine the schema and parser design for [[AI]] message annotation, focusing on enhancing the structure and classification of parsed messages to improve [[workflow]] efficiency and message reusability.
+The session aimed to refine the schema and parser design for [[AI]] message annotation, focusing on enhancing the structure and classification of parsed messages to improve workflow efficiency and message reusability.

 ### Key Activities
 - Discussed strategies for reviewing [[AI]] interactions to improve workflows.